CESNET/Nemea-Framework/examples/c/detector/README.md

 Important: Nemea-Framework has to be compiled (or installed) in advance.

 ## Description
-This module contains example of module implementation using TRAP platform.
+This module contains example of simple filtering module.
+It forwards flows with desired source IP or source port.

 ## Interfaces
-- Inputs: 0
+- Inputs: 1
 - Outputs: 1

 ## Parameters